36 S. 7th Street,

 No one has favorited this theater yet

-Built for John E. Saxe as the first theatre in Minneapolis specifically as a movie house, the Saxe Theatre opened in 1914, and was also one of the most luxurious and ornate theatres built in the city at that time, built for over $150,000.
+Built for John E. Saxe as the first theatre in Minneapolis specifically as a movie house, the Saxe Theatre opened September 6, 1914, and was also one of the most luxurious and ornate theatres built in the city at that time, built for over $150,000.

 Seating about 1,600, the Saxe Theatre was designed in Spanish Renaissance style, when most theatres were still being built to resemble late-19th century opera houses.
 The exterior was faced in highly elaborate terra-cotta decoration, with a theme of the four seasons.